rat10/nng/introexample.md

         :color :black ;
         :model :Coupe
     ];
-    rdfx:triple [
+    nng:triple [
         :source :Denis
     ]
 ```
-Two other mappings - with rdf:value and lots of blank nodes, and with named graphs - are provided in the extra page on [mappings](mappings.md)
+Two other mappings - fluents and n-ary relations - are provided in the section on [mappings](mappings.md)

 ## A compact version of the nested graph